 The Do's for How to Use Vinegar in Laundry

 Do you know how to use white vinegar in the laundry room?
 Many people might not think of vinegar past the kitchen.
 However, it has several uses in the laundry room like getting rid of static, fighting stains, and cutting soap residue.
+It can also help remove mildew from fabric.

 Using Vinegar as a Fragrance-Free Fabric Softener